kohi8/kohi8/README.md

-- 👋 Hi, I’m @kohi8
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 # Hi there, I'm Konstantinos Kocheilas - aka [kohi8][Linkedin] 👋

-## I'm a Junior Software Engineer and Game Developer with a burning passion to help and learn more!!
+## I'm a Junior Software Engineer and Game Developer with a burning passion to help and learn more!!💞️

 - 🔭 I’m currently learning Unreal 5 🤣